 - Millennial Money.
 Hosted by a certified financial planner; helps people just getting started set themselves up for financial success.

 - Paychecks and Balances.
 Features work and money advice directed at Millennials.

 - Money Girl’s Quick and Dirty Tips for a Richer Life.
 Each twelve-minute episode offers advice that can put into action immediately.

 - The Rich Dad Radio Show.
 Hosted by the author of Rich Dad, Poor Dad; offers advice on how to grow wealth slowly and predictably.

 Bonus tip: Don’t just send all these links in a one-time email.
 Remind your employees about these resources regularly by highlighting a single resource every month.
 The more visibility you give them, the more likely your employees will dig in.

 Highlight apps that put savings on autopilot

 In the same way 401(k)s use automated deposits to make retirement savings easy for employees, mobile apps like Acorns, Robinhood, Stash, Digits and Tally use automation to help people build emergency savings funds, pay down credit card debt, and invest in smart, manageable, and automatic ways.

 Making your employees aware of these tools doesn’t guarantee they’ll use them, of course.
 But it will show that you have their best interests in mind–which, when it comes to creating change, is half the battle.

-(This article appeared in a different form in Plan Sponsor magazine in February 2018.)
+(A version of this article appeared in Plan Sponsor magazine in February 2018.)